 Market capitalization is a term that investors and financial analysts use to describe the total value of a publicly traded company.
 It is calculated by multiplying the current market price of each share of a company's stock by the total number of outstanding shares.

-Market capitalization is important because it provides an indication of the size and value of a company.
+Market capitalization is important because it indicates the size and value of a company.
 Companies with a higher market cap are typically larger and more established, while companies with a lower market cap are typically smaller and less established.
 Market cap can also be used to compare companies within the same industry or sector.

 There are three primary categories of market capitalization: large-cap, mid-cap, and small-cap.
 Large-cap companies are generally those with a market capitalization of $10 billion or more.
 Mid-cap companies have a market cap between $2 billion and $10 billion, and small-cap companies have a market cap of less than $2 billion.